LiberationFrequency/fsradio/README.md

 What have to do?
 -----------------------------------
-Make the main script with `chmod a+x fsradio` executable and cross your fingers that it works.
+Make the main script with `chmod +x fsradio` executable and cross your fingers that it works.

 Requirements: